crcandia/candia_lab/content/contact/contact.md

 ---
 ## Complexity and Computational Social Science LAB (C2S2-LAB)

-To get in touch, send an email or schedule an appointment.
+To get in touch, send us an email or schedule a virtual appointment.

 **[Send us an email](mailto:crcandiav@gmail.com)**